dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 ::: moniker-end

 Each `Use` extension method adds one or more middleware components to the request pipeline.
-For instance, the `UseMvc` extension method adds [Routing Middleware](xref:fundamentals/routing) to the request pipeline and configures [MVC](xref:mvc/overview) as the default handler.
+For instance, <xref:Microsoft.AspNetCore.Builder.StaticFileExtensions.UseStaticFiles*> configures [middleware](xref:fundamentals/middleware/index) to serve [static files](xref:undamentals/static-files).

 Each middleware component in the request pipeline is responsible for invoking the next component in the pipeline or short-circuiting the chain, if appropriate.
 If short-circuiting doesn't occur along the middleware chain, each middleware has a second chance to process the request before it's sent to the client.

-Additional services, such as `IHostingEnvironment` and `ILoggerFactory`, may also be specified in the `Configure` method signature.
-When specified, additional services are injected if they're available.
+Additional services, such as `IHostingEnvironment` and `ILoggerFactory`, can be specified in the `Configure` method signature.
+These services are injected if they're available.

 For more information on how to use `IApplicationBuilder` and the order of middleware processing, see <xref:fundamentals/middleware/index>.